origami79/python-capstone/README.md

 - grandchildren
 - aunts/uncles, full and half
 - nieces/nephews, full and half

-when looking to disqualify potential suitors, while the database version has an expanded list checking for:
+When looking to disqualify potential suitors, while the database version has an expanded list checking for:
 - self
 - parents
 - children